GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-aurora.md

 #### Invoice Number (2)
 * By default, the invoice number uses the Gravity Forms entry ID.
 Be aware, this number is NOT sequential.
-* If you need a sequential invoice number, we recommend [the Gravity Perks Unique ID add-on](https://gravitywiz.com/documentation/gp-unique-id/?ref=78).
+* If you need a sequential invoice number, we recommend <a href="https://gravitywiz.com/documentation/gp-unique-id/?ref=78" rel="sponsored">the Gravity Perks Unique ID add-on</a>.

 #### Invoice Number Suffix (3)
 * This is an optional field that is included after the [Invoice Number](#invoice-number-2) on the PDF.